Red Hen restaurant controversy: Subsequent occurrences

 The restaurant's Yelp page was quickly flooded with mostly one- and five-star reviews created by opponents and supporters of Wilkinson's action.
 As of June 25, Yelp was actively monitoring the listing and deleting postings that were perceived as being motivated "by the news coverage itself [rather] than [by] the reviewer's personal consumer experience with the business."

 Fortune magazine reported that, as a result of a tweet by Donald Trump, an unaffiliated District of Columbia restaurant with the same name was targeted by conservatives with negative Yelp reviews and denunciations on Twitter.
 Other unaffiliated restaurants with the same name in Swedesboro, New Jersey and Old Saybrook, Connecticut, as well as against the Olde Red Hen in Ontario and the Little Red Hen in Muntinlupa, the Philippines, were similarly targeted with negative reviews and criticism on Twitter.

-Supporters and opponents demonstrated outside the restaurant on June 26, resulting in one arrest and closure of the street in front of the business for two hours.
+Supporters and opponents demonstrated outside the restaurant on June 26, resulting in one arrest and the closure of the street in front of the business for two hours.
 The restaurant remained closed for almost two weeks after the incident, experiencing a protest on its July 9 re-opening but receiving an increase in business in succeeding days.

 By June 27, the URL of the restaurant's website had been redirected to a site selling erectile dysfunction medication, a Malwarebytes security specialist indicating that the redirect was likely from scammers seeking to "capitalize on heightened internet traffic to the website because of the headlines" rather than for political purposes.

 It was reported on June 26 that Sanders was to receive temporary Secret Service protection at her home, protection that Sanders confirmed on about August 2.

-On September 2, The Roanoke Times reported that the Rockbridge Regional Tourism Board had agreed to spend $5,000 per month from July through September to increase positive digital marketing in response to negative national media coverage after the incident.
-The money was taken from an emergency fund that constitutes about 20% ($160,000) of its $800,000 overall annual budget.
+On September 2, The Roanoke Times reported that the Rockbridge Regional Tourism Board had agreed to spend $5,000 monthly from July through September to increase positive digital marketing in response to negative national media coverage after the incident.
+The money was taken from an emergency fund comprising about 20% ($160,000) of its $800,000 overall annual budget.

-In May 2019, co-owner Stephanie Wilkinson wrote in the Washington Post that the restaurant had been receiving hate mail for nearly a year, but "[f]or every hateful message, there was one of gratitude."
+In May 2019, co-owner Stephanie Wilkinson wrote in The Washington Post that the restaurant had been receiving hate mail for nearly a year, but "[f]or every hateful message, there was one of gratitude."
 She reported that "business is still good," and "to everyone who might be fearful about taking a stand, I say don't be.
 Resistance is not futile, for you or your business."